 We went down for two dives lasting about 40 minutes each.
 There were some struggles – good god my ears! – and the visibility was sometimes poor, but hanging out with the inquisitive fish made up for it all.
 Plus, I felt my buddy (Ryan, obv), our three fellow divers and our patient instructor, Mark, all had my back so there really was no reason to worry.

 We have one more day of open diving ahead of us before we achieve our certification and I’d definitely consider heading back to Dutch Springs again – it’s so easy from New York, and we were finished by about 2pm.
+You can learn how to earn your scuba c-card before setting out on the journey to become a fully-fledged scuba diver, as it’s not the kind of pursuit everyone would love.
+However, those who do develop a huge passion for it.

 Plus there’s a great ice cream place on the way back.
 After all our hard work, this was definitely allowed, don’t you think?